gabimarti/Demons-eye-keylogger/README.md

 But don't be cruel. :)

 # Versions
-* v1.0 fist version.
+* v1.0 first version.
 Private.
 Started on 19/may/2019.
 Finished on ??????